Borumer/North-Star/README.md

 # North Star

 ## Inspiration
-Our inspiration was definetly the Civil Rights movement.
+Our inspiration was definitely the Civil Rights movement.
 But that is too vague so we decided one of the biggest accomplishments in related to that topic, the Underground Railroad.

 ## What it does
 Our app would have allowed the slaves to run away worry free and reserve spots in safehouses allowing them to have a safe, planned trip.
 There is always the probability that safehouses are taken over.
 But there is a solution for that too.
 Whenever a safehouse is taken over, it can be marked as unsafe.